Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Discarded Queries

 \section{Discarded Queries}

-In our measurements, we consider a query jammed if the unpoisoned RAG system produces a response $\clnres$ that answers the query, but the poisoned system produces a response $\poisonres$ that does not answer the query.
-Therefore, we discard from the evaluation all queries for which the clean response $\clnres$ did not provide an answer in the first place.
-Here, we report the number of such discarded queries for all evaluated settings.
+In our measurements, we consider a query jammed if the clean RAG system produces a response $\clnres$ that answers the query, but the poisoned system produces a response $\poisonres$ that does not answer the query.
+Therefore, we discard from the evaluation all queries for which the clean response $\clnres$ did not provide an answer in the first place. \Cref{tab:discarded_queries} reports the number of such discarded queries for all evaluated settings.